jpperezu/DDPMs/README.md

 # DDPMs

 In this homework you are going to learn how to implement DDPMs from scratch.
 First, you will implement an unconditional model and then a classifier-free guidance model (CFG).
-Answer questions wiht 🤗 and upload them as Lastname_DDPM.pdf
+Answer questions with 🤗 and upload them as Lastname_DDPM.pdf

 ## Point 1 (Unconditional) {2.5} [1]
 ### Forward Process